LEAGUES FORMING FOR SPRING 2015 SOFTBALL SEASON

 Stables: Guided trail rides and pony rides are offered on at the stables complex on the north side of the park, which also operates horse camps in the summer and during school breaks.
 Call 954-357-8720.

 Picnic Shelters: The park offers 10 rental picnic shelters and four small tents.
-Reservations and a deposit are required.
+Reservations and deposit required.
 Please review Broward County Parks and Recreation's Facility Rules and Regulations (PDF) regarding shelter rentals.
 See the individual shelter pages below for additional detailed information.

 South side of park: Atala Pavilion (capacity 250+), Buckeye Shelter (40 maximum), Crescent Shelter (40), Daggerwing Shelter (60), Elfin Shelter (60), Fritillary Shelter (150) Grandiosa (250+).
 North side of park: Appaloosa Shelter (85), Belgian Shelter (85), Clydesdale Shelter (85), Shetland Shelter (30) Windmill 1 Tent (30), Windmill 2 Tent (30), Windmill 3 Tent (30), Windmill 4 Tent (30)